Budget Reconciliation Act Impact on Federal Aid and Student Loans

 • All Direct Loan student borrowers: Loan eligibility is reduced for less than full time enrollment.
 (Applies to all borrowers at all degree levels.)
 Full-time students may borrow up to their full loan eligibility, but any students enrolled less than full time will have loans reduced based on their percentage of enrollment.
 This applies to dropped or withdrawn courses at any point in the academic term.

 • New Direct Loan graduate/professional student borrowers: Graduate and professional students will have new Direct Unsubsidized Loan borrowing limits based on their degree program.
 Graduate students will be limited to borrowing $100,000 overall for their graduate degree.
-(Students in professional programs have different limits.)
+Students in professional programs have different limits.
+Note that graduate students in the School of Nursing will be offered standard graduate level loans pending the outcome of legal challenges to the U.S. Department of Education's defined professional programs.

 What will happen to my 2026-2027 loans if I drop a class and enroll part time?

-The H.R.
-1 Act requires schools to reduce federal loans for any student completing less than full-time credit hours (12 credits for undergraduates and 8 credits for graduate/professional students).
+The OBBBA requires schools to reduce federal loans for any student completing less than full-time credit hours.
+For undergraduate students, full-time enrollment means completing at least 24 credit hours in an academic year, or 12 credits per term; graduate students must complete at least 16 credit hours in an academic year, or at least 8 credits per term to be considered full time for loans.
 For example, if you enroll half time then your direct loans must be reduced to half of what your eligibility is for the term.
 This reduction applies to subsidized, unsubsidized, and Graduate PLUS Direct Loans.

 If your credits drop below full time (12 credits for undergraduates and 8 credits for graduate/professional students) by the add/drop date for the term, then your tuition rate is adjusted and your loans for the term will be reduced based on your actual enrollment.